Social Mobility Sub-Committee

 i. identify ways in which Hall members are able to make a greater contribution to social mobility (including but not limited to equality and diversity, inclusion and access) at the Bar; and

-ii. consider the Inn’s existing and proposed activities and provision and advise the Chairman of the Bar Representation Committee (“BRC”) on such changes as might improve social mobility at the Bar.
+ii. consider the Inn’s existing and proposed activities and provision and advise the Chair of the Bar Representation Committee (“BRC”) on such changes as might improve social mobility at the Bar.

 2. The sub-committee shall report to the BRC.